-The point of these machines is to throw shots at you that you could see your opponent using, and keeping that element of surprise alive and well.
+The point of these machines is to prepare you for what your opponent might hit to you keeping that element of surprise alive and well.

 This does just that with alternating shots between fifty different lateral degrees of motion.
 In addition to the battery there’s the option to plug it straight into an adapter.

 The charger takes about eight to twelve hours to charge (small 12 V battery) but even then, it’s going to last for 3-4 hours on a medium setting.
 That may not seem like a lot of time, but it’s plenty for a solid practice session.

 Tennis Ball Machine FAQ

 What to Look for When Buying a Tennis Ball Machine?

 This is for training not leisure.
 You’re training to be the best you can be, so having flat balls or topspin or slice/backspin heading your way is going to mimic a worthy opponent.

 How many different shot types does it have, and can it select them for you?

 The last thing you want is for your tennis game to be tedious.